Capybaras: Giant Rodents of South America and Exotic Pets

 Even though the rodents are bred in captivity, they are still very much wild animals.
 It should always be remembered that they are capable of biting hard.

 - As in other rodents, the front teeth or incisors of a capybara never stop growing.
 The teeth are generally worn down by the tough grasses that the animal eats.

-- Capybaras are coprophagous - they eat their feces to get extra nutrients and beneficial bacteria.
+- Capybaras are coprophagous, which means that they eat their feces.
+This behaviour enables them to obtain extra nutrients and beneficial bacteria.
 (House training a pet capybara is a major topic of its own.
 Pet owners say that it can be done.)

-- Like a cow, capybaras often regurgitate food to chew it again.
+- Like a cow, the rodents often regurgitate food to chew it again.
 They are only distantly related to cows, however.

-- In some parts of South America, capybaras are farmed for their meat or skin.
+- In some parts of South America, the animals are farmed for their meat or skin.
 This has the advantage of protecting the wild population from hunting.

 - In Venezuela, capybara meat is eaten during Lent.
-Apparently in previous centuries capybaras were classified as fish by the Vatican because they spent most of their time in water.
-Therefore the animals could be eaten during Lent when meat was forbidden.
+In previous centuries, the animals were classified as fish by the Vatican because they spent most of their time in water.
+Therefore they could be eaten during Lent when meat was forbidden.

 - Unlike many other rodents, capybaras can't hold food with their front feet.